General approach to ethics

 When articles are submitted they will be checked and any that appear out of scope of the journal, or otherwise unsuitable for consideration, will be rejected immediately.

 All other original research articles will be sent out for review.
 Reviewers are selected based on their experience of the subject matter of the article.
 They may be selected from the Editorial Board of the journal as well as from elsewhere.
 The journal editorial offices and editors will identify suitable experts and invite them to review.
-Some journals welcome suggestions from authors, but reserve the right to select their own reviewers.
+ESI welcome suggestions from authors, but reserve the right to select their own reviewers.
 Equally, if authors have a good reason to request that a particular person should be excluded from review (e.g. because they are working in a competing laboratory), then they may say this when they submit the article.
 However, the editors' judgement of reviewer is final.

 The journals operate a single-blind method of peer review.
 This means that the authors' names are disclosed to the reviewer, but the reviewer names are not disclosed to the authors.
 If the authors have a specific reason why their name should be blinded from the reviewers they may request this on submission.

 Invitations are sent to reviewers and the articles are only sent to them when they agree to review.
-The reviewing operation is managed through the submission system.
+The reviewing operation is managed through the submission button.
 Reviewers are given between 2-3 weeks to return their review (some journals set their own time limit), and reminders are sent.
 However the journal cannot guarantee a time to decision since reviewers may be late, or there may be problems in finding the right reviewer.
-In all cases the journal editorial office will endeavour to manage the process as speedily as possible.
+In all cases the journal editorial office will endeavor to manage the process as speedily as possible.

 When the editors have received at least 2 reviews they will make a decision.